Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 The `model.json` file output must be imported to LUIS.
 This happens in different ways depending on whether the pipeline is operating as a PR gate-check - where it creates a new LUIS app for testing which is deleted at the end of the pipeline - or if operating as a Merge pipeline.

-If the pipeline is operating as a PR gateway, it creates a new app. `bf luis:application:import` returns a string with LUIS App ID that we will need to use in the next steps, so we save the AppId in an environment variable called *AppId*:
+If the pipeline is operating as a PR gate, it creates a new app. `bf luis:application:import` returns a string with the LUIS App ID that we will need to use in the next steps, so we save the AppId in an environment variable called *AppId*:

   ```yml
     # When doing a gate check on PRs, we build a new LUIS application for testing that is later deleted